Embracing and supporting the spirit

 By showing young men a life model of ethical, caring people with a spiritual mission, we offer them the chance to gain the wisdom that flows from a spiritual foundation.

 The Bishop Jett Fund

 Visitors to Boys Home see the beautiful live oak artwork in the lobby of the administration building.
-This “Tree of Life” is a special way to recognize the generous donors who support the Bishop Jett Fund and continue the legacy of spirituality that is so important here.
+This “Tree of Life” is a special way to recognize the generous donors who support the Bishop Jett Fund and continue the legacy of vibrant spiritual life that is so important here.